 There are a few options for camping on the islands of Cedar Key itself, and also some nearby options for convenient camping near Cedar Key, a relatively short drive away.

-The nearby Shell Mound Campground is a Levy County park which gets very good reviews.
+The nearby Shell Mound Campground is a Levy County park which is very nice.

 Things to Know Before Visiting